Akhran

 Akhran is a village and Panchayat halqa in Devsar tehsil in the Kulgam district of Jammu and Kashmir.
-According to the 2011 census, the total population of the village is 2,615.
+According to the 2011 census, the total population of the village was 2,615.
 Village has a Government high school, a government middle school, an incomplete primary health center, a private middle school.
-It is in close proximity to NH-44.
-There is also a temporary army camp.The mirbazar-kulgam road crosses through the village.
+It is close to NH-44.
+There is also a temporary army camp.
+The mirbazar-kulgam road runs through the village.
 It is 1 mile from Mirbazar(NH-44).